Ambas-T/BookingApp-Saga-Pattern-In-SpringBoot/README.md

 The Saga Pattern breaks a long transaction into smaller ones.
 Each transaction is independent and updates the system.
 A transaction publishes  an event or message to trigger the next transaction.
 In case of failure, it will compensate transactions.

-In this repository, you will the below design implemented.
+In this repository, you will implement the below design.

  ![Untitled Diagram drawio(1)](https://github.com/Ambas-T/BookingApp-Saga-Patern-In-SpringBoot/assets/148710180/4a5a93b8-b1d0-4de2-96a8-07dd42c7ee9c)